vapor-community/PassKit/README.md

 .product(name: "Orders", package: "PassKit")
 ```

-See the framework's [documentation](https://swiftpackageindex.com/vapor-community/PassKit/0.6.0/documentation/orders) for information on how to use it.
+See the framework's [documentation](https://swiftpackageindex.com/vapor-community/PassKit/0.6.0/documentation/orders) for information and guides on how to use it.

 For information on Apple Wallet orders, see the [Apple Developer Documentation](https://developer.apple.com/documentation/walletorders).